Living wage: University of Virginia

-In February 2012, a Living Wage Campaign at the University of Virginia released a series of demands to University administrators calling for a living wage policy at the university.
+In February 2012, a Living Wage Campaign at the University of Virginia released a series of demands to university administrators, calling for a living wage policy.
 These demands included a requirement that the university "explicitly address" the issue by 17 February.
 Although University President Teresa Sullivan did respond to the demands in a mass email sent to the university community shortly before the end of the day on 17 February, the Campaign criticized her response as "intentionally misleading" and vowed to take action.

 On 18 February, the campaign announced that 12 students would begin a hunger strike to publicize the plight of low-paid workers.